internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

 In a browser open: `http://box.lan/admin`   id=`iiab-admin` pw=`whatever you set password to during install`

-* Note that I've found that `box.lan` doesn't work as documented, and that `box.local` is required instead.
+* Note that I've found that `box.lan` does not work as documented, and that `box.local` is required instead.
   See [IIAB Issue#1583](https://github.com/iiab/iiab/issues/1583)

 Now check dweb-mirror was installed by opening `http://box.local:4244`